wintercms/docs/plugin/registration.md

 ## Elevated permissions

-By default plugins are restricted from accessing certain areas of the system.
+By default plugins are restricted from running when operating in certain areas of the system.
 This is to prevent critical errors that may lock an administrator out from the backend.
-When these areas are accessed without elevated permissions, the `boot` and `register` [initialization methods](#routing-and-initialization) for the plugin will not fire.
+When these areas are accessed, the `boot` and `register` [initialization methods](#routing-and-initialization) will not fire for plugins that are not elevated.

 Request | Description
 ------------- | -------------